cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/middleware/casbin.md

 #### WithPermissionParser

-`PermissionParserFunc` is used for parsing the permission to extract object and action usually
+`PermissionParserFunc` is used for parsing the permission to extract object and action usually.

 The function signature is as follows: